 Embroidery, like lacemaking, was traditionally shown in representations of the Education of the Virgin.
 In Dutch literary and pictorial traditions sewing and lacemaking were associated with fundamental values of Dutch culture, industriousness and domestic virtue.
 Women belonged in the home, doing needlework, taking care of the household, and looking after the children.

 The Lacemaker, therefore, pictures an ideal: an industrious woman in a tidy house.
-While engaged in work rather than leisure, her elaborate hiardo and elegant satin dress seem to be more in keeping with middle or upper class.
-However, there can be little doubt that her diligence will preserve her virtue: within easy reach is a small book on the foreground table, most likely a prayer book or small Bible.
+While engaged in work rather than leisure, her elaborate hiardo and elegant satin dress seem to be more in-keeping with middle or upper-class tastes.
+However, there can be little doubt that her diligence will preserve her virtue.

-One of the greatest extravagances in the history of clothing was lace.
-True lace was not made until the late 15th and early 16th century.
+One of the greatest extravagances in the history of clothing was lace, of Europe's ancient crafts.
+Lace is an openwork fabric, patterned with open holes in the work, originally made by hand but now by machine.
+The open holes can be created by removing the threads or cloth from a previously woven fabric, but more often open spaces are created as part of the lace fabric.
+True lace was not made until the late 15th and early 16th centuries.
 Until the time of Queen Elizabeth of England lace was not common.
 True lace is created when a thread is looped, twisted or braided to other threads independently from a backing fabric.
 All lace was handmade and very expensive.
 It was made from many fibers such as cotton, silk, and flax as well as metallic threads like gold, silver, copper, and even hair.
 In Vermeer's painting, we can clearly see that the girl is making bobbin lace.
 As needle lace is to embroidery, bobbin lace is to weaving.
-In bobbin lace the threads are plaited, twisted and interwoven.
+In bobbin lace, the threads are plaited, twisted and interwoven.
 The solid parts resemble woven cloth.

 So what kind of lace may the girl in Vermeer's painting actually making?
 Of course, we must take to account that Vermeer most likely did not paint exactly what he saw with photographic precision.
 However, an educated guess would be that she is working on a rather short piece of lace, perhaps a geometric motif for non-continuous lace or a short stripe later to be attached to a piece of linen, for instance for a small tablecloth or runner or for a cushion.
-She is certainly not making a very complicate pattern or non-continuous lace, for which she would have far more bobbins at hand and would probably use a "Bolster" pillow.
+She is certainly not making a very complicated pattern or non-continuous lace, for which she would have far more bobbins at hand and would have probably used a "bolster" pillow.